 Kirk Roberts Bio

 A few years later I realized I hated my job and needed a change.
-Well someone once said do what you love and you will never work a day in your life.
+Someone once said to me "Do what you love and you will never work a day in your life."
 So I decided to make a career out of my passion for beer.

 I hit it off with Julius Hummer, the brewmaster at Newport Beach Brewing Company, and a deal was made.
 I would help him with the grunt work at the brewery and he would teach me how to brew professionally.
 I helped him for about a year and then I found out he was leaving to start another brewery.
 I had gotten to know everyone at NBBC pretty well and they decided to take a chance on me.